zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 end
 ```

 `describe` is a method provided by our test library, RSpec.
-We'll go into depth
+Remember, methods
-on methods soon, but briefly: methods let us group up a set of statements into a
+let us group up a set of statements into a sort of bundle.
+Whenever that
-sort of bundle.
-Whenever that bundle's name is called, all the statements inside
+bundle's name is called, all the statements inside are called in order.
+This is
-are called in order.
-This is incredibly useful when we need to run the same
+incredibly useful when we need to run the same statements over and over (as we
-statements over and over (as we do running and rerunning tests).
+do running and rerunning tests).

 The `describe` method holds our tests.
 Just after `describe` is a string,
 `"./calculator.rb"`.
 Here, RSpec is telling us that the tests that come